SilverCrow2323/Harvest-December-Reharvested-Portable/readme.md

 # Harvest December: Reharvested!
 Portable
-Ports for PSVITA and SWITCH
+Port for PSVITA and SWITCH

 I'm working with [takoyaki](https://github.com/takoyaki99) on this awesome Project!